laganojunior/lalaheadpats/_posts/2019-09-10-poke-at-fighting-games-with-game-theory.markdown

 hit by low attacks.
 A ducking defender will evade high attacks and block low attacks and take no damage, but will get hit by mid attacks.

-Let's go back to looking at Josie's switch stance.
+Let's now go back to looking at Josie's switch stance.
 When Josie is in switch stance, all 4 buttons lead to moves that pretty good.
 After Josie goes into switch stance, she has such a head start over her opponent that all of her moves will usually hit before an opponent's move connects if the opponent tries to attack back.
 This is known as a "counter hit".
 Josie's switch 1, 2, and 3 (a high, mid, and low attack respectively) all stun her